-The Cosmelan Peel by Mesoestetic is a medical-grade, multi-phase depigmentation treatment designed to improve all types of hyperpigmentation on the skin.
-Hyperpigmentation is a broad term used in dermatology to describe areas of skin discoloration that are darker than one’s natural skin tone.
-It occurs due to an overproduction of melanin, which can develop from factors such as sun damage, old acne lesions, underlying medical conditions, hormonal changes, certain medications, and others.
-While some forms of hyperpigmentation can be treated with lasers, others, such as melasma or post-inflammatory hyperpigmentation, require gentle chemical peels to prevent the worsening of pigmentation.
+The Cosmelan Peel by Mesoestetic is a professional-grade, multi-step depigmentation treatment designed to target all types of hyperpigmentation.
+Hyperpigmentation is a common term in dermatology for areas of skin discoloration that are darker than a person’s natural skin tone.
+It results from an overproduction of melanin, which can be caused by factors such as sun damage, old acne scars, underlying medical conditions, hormonal fluctuations, certain medications, and more.
+While some hyperpigmentation can be treated with lasers, others—like melasma or post-inflammatory hyperpigmentation—require gentle chemical peels to avoid worsening.
 Additionally, individuals with darker skin tones may not be suitable candidates for many laser treatments.
-Fortunately, Dr. Green offers the Cosmelan peel in her New York City dermatology office to address hyperpigmentation and melasma in patients of all skin tones and types.
+Fortunately, Dr. Green offers the Cosmelan peel at her New York City dermatology practice to treat hyperpigmentation and melasma in patients of all skin tones and types.

-The Cosmelan Peel reduces excess melanin and regulates its production in the epidermal and dermal layers of the skin.
-The Cosmelan treatment process involves the in-office application of the Cosmelan 1 mask, performed by Dr. Green, followed by a home care phase featuring a regimen of specialized skincare products, including the Cosmelan 2 depigmenting cream.
-Unlike other hyperpigmentation treatments, the Cosmelan peel is safe for patients with melasma and suitable for all skin types and tones, including those with darker skin tones.
-With minimal potential side effects, little downtime, and consistently impressive cosmetic results, the Cosmelan peel is one of the most popular cosmetic procedures offered at Dr. Michele Green’s private dermatology practice in New York City for achieving a healthy, radiant, and even skin tone.
+The Cosmelan Peel reduces excess melanin and controls its production in both the epidermis and dermis layers of the skin.
+The treatment involves applying the Cosmelan 1 mask in-office by Dr. Green, followed by a home care phase with specialized skincare products, including the Cosmelan 2 depigmenting cream.
+Unlike other hyperpigmentation treatments, the Cosmelan peel is safe for patients with melasma and suitable for all skin types and tones, including darker skin.
+It has minimal potential side effects, little downtime, and consistently impressive cosmetic results.
+The Cosmelan peel is one of the most popular procedures at Dr. Michele Green’s private dermatology practice in New York City for achieving healthy, radiant, and even skin.

-Dr. Michele Green is an internationally recognized, board-certified cosmetic dermatologist with over twenty-five years of experience providing some of the world‘s most discerning individuals with top non-invasive treatment options, including Cosmelan treatment for hyperpigmentation and melasma.
-Dr. Green adopts a holistic approach and embraces a less-is-more philosophy regarding skin rejuvenation, customizing each patient’s treatment plan to meet their specific needs and aesthetic goals.
-She is consistently recognized as one of New York’s top dermatologists by Castle Connolly, New York Magazine, The New York Times, and Super Doctors for her dedication to her patients and her expertise.
-She is one of the few dermatologists in New York City who offers the Cosmelan treatment to achieve a healthy, radiant, and even skin tone.
+Dr. Michele Green is an internationally recognized, board-certified cosmetic dermatologist with over 25 years of experience offering some of the world’s most discerning individuals top non-invasive treatments, including Cosmelan for hyperpigmentation and melasma.
+Dr. Green takes a holistic approach and advocates a less-is-more philosophy for skin rejuvenation, tailoring each patient’s treatment plan to their specific needs and aesthetic goals.
+She is consistently honored by Castle Connolly, New York Magazine, The New York Times, and Super Doctors as one of New York’s top dermatologists for her dedication to her patients and her expertise.
+She is among the few dermatologists in New York City who offer the Cosmelan treatment to help achieve a healthy, radiant, and even skin tone.

-The Cosmelan peel is the leading depigmentation treatment worldwide, designed to remove hyperpigmentation and regulate melanin production to prevent its return.
-Melanin, which gives the skin its color, is produced in excess, leading to hyperpigmentation and melasma.
-The Cosmelan peel not only eliminates existing melanin from the skin but also inhibits the tyrosinase enzyme, essential for melanin production.
-The Cosmelan peel can effectively eliminate or reduce melasma, post-inflammatory hyperpigmentation from old acne lesions, skin discoloration due to excessive sun exposure, and other forms of hyperpigmentation.
+The Cosmelan peel is the top depigmentation treatment worldwide, designed to remove hyperpigmentation and control melanin production to prevent recurrence.
+Excess melanin, which gives skin its color, can cause hyperpigmentation and lead to feelings of low self-esteem.
+The Cosmelan peel can effectively reduce or eliminate melasma, post-inflammatory hyperpigmentation from old acne scars, skin discoloration from excessive sun exposure, and other forms of hyperpigmentation.
+It not only removes existing melanin but also blocks tyrosinase activity, an enzyme key to melanin creation.
+After a Cosmelan peel, patients can enjoy long-lasting results and clear, glowing skin.

-The Cosmelan peel consists of two steps.
-In the first step, an expert, such as board-certified dermatologist Dr. Green, applies the Cosmelan mask.
-This mask must be worn for a specific duration determined by Dr. Green, depending on the patient’s severity of hyperpigmentation, skin tone, and skin type.
-Once the specified time has elapsed, the patient removes the Cosmelan mask at home using a gentle cleanser.
-The second step of the Cosmelan peel involves the patient following a home treatment protocol that includes specially formulated depigmenting and anti-aging skincare products, such as the Cosmelan 2 cream.
-The Cosmelan 2 cream is a depigmenting treatment containing a blend of active ingredients with proven effectiveness, including kojic acid, salicylic acid, vitamin C, retinol, and Mesoestetic’s proprietary melaphenone complex.
-Dr. Green will also recommend that patients use a specific moisturizer and sunscreen from Mesoestetic, which complements the Cosmelan 2 cream to help preserve and enhance the treatment’s results.
-After completing the Cosmelan treatment, Dr. Green will create a customized skincare protocol to help you maintain the cosmetic results from the treatment and achieve long-lasting, clear, radiant skin.
+The Cosmelan peel involves two steps.
+First, an expert like board-certified dermatologist Dr. Green applies the Cosmelan 1 mask.
+This mask is worn for a specific time set by Dr. Green, depending on the patient’s level of hyperpigmentation, skin tone, and skin type.
+When the time is up, the patient removes the mask at home using a gentle cleanser.
+The second step requires the patient to follow a home treatment routine that includes the specially formulated Cosmelan 2 cream, a depigmenting product with active ingredients such as kojic acid, salicylic acid, ascorbic acid, retinol, and Mesoestetic’s proprietary Cosmesome complex.
+Dr. Green will also recommend a specific Mesoestetic moisturizer and sunscreen to complement the Cosmelan 2 cream, helping preserve and enhance the treatment results.
+After finishing the Cosmelan treatment, Dr. Green will design a personalized skincare plan to help you maintain your results and achieve long-lasting, clear, radiant skin.

 45 54 cosmelan before mid after SIDE MGWatermark